 Cassis is only 30 minutes drive from Marseille, so use Marseille as your main hub for travel.
 From Marseille, you can travel to Cassis by train in 18 minutes for as little as 5 EUR.

 Day 5: Saint-Tropez

-Saint-Tropez used to be a small fishing village, popular with artists.
+Saint-Tropez used to be a small fishing village popular with artists.
 Over the years, it became known as a luxury destination.
 Now, the colorful town is home to chic cafes, beautiful houses, and a harbor full of elegant yachts.
-One of the best things to do is come and people watch, and sit in one of the harbor-side restaurants, with a cocktail in hand.
+One of the best things to do is come, people-watch, and sit in one of the harbor-side restaurants with a cocktail in hand.

 All of the beaches in Saint-Tropez are beautiful!
 The water here is a stunning turquoise color that is reminiscent of a Caribbean island – perfect for a day of relaxing and swimming.
 Hire yourself the classic red and white parasol and live out your French Riviera dreams.

 Getting to Saint-Tropez, French Riviera